CaptainDevon/JAVA-PROGRAMMING/README.md

 This repository contains a collection of Java programming resources and code examples, organized into various subfolders.
 The goal of this repository is to serve as a reference for learning Java fundamentals, understanding data structures and algorithms, mastering collections, and applying Object-Oriented Programming (OOP) concepts in Java.

-## Repository Structure

-The repository is organized into the following subfolders:

-### 1. **Fundamentals**
-   This folder covers the basics of Java programming, including:
-   - Syntax and semantics of Java
-   - Data types and variables
-   - Control flow statements (loops, if-else, switch-case)# JAVA-Programming

-Welcome to the **JAVA-Programming** repository!
-This repository is a comprehensive resource for learning Java programming, covering topics from the basics to advanced concepts.
-It includes code examples, explanations, and practical implementations designed for learners and developers looking to enhance their Java skills.

 ---

 ## Repository Structure